 What does this company depend on?

-The mechanism depends on actuarial professional licensing in each operating jurisdiction, Lloyd's of London market access for specialty risk placements, pension fund custody relationships with major banks including State Street and BNY Mellon, regulatory approvals for investment advisory services across multiple securities regulators, and proprietary actuarial modeling software platforms used for liability calculations.
+The firm cannot operate without actuarial professional licences granted jurisdiction by jurisdiction across all 140+ countries where it works.
+It also relies on access to the Lloyd's of London market for specialty risk placements, custody relationships with major banks — including State Street and BNY Mellon — for pension fund assets, regulatory approvals from multiple securities regulators for investment advisory services, and its own proprietary actuarial modeling software for calculating pension liabilities.

 Who depends on this company?

-Multinational corporations whose cross-border employee benefit programs would fragment into jurisdiction-specific arrangements without coordinated advisory services.
-Pension fund trustees rely on actuarial liability models for ERISA compliance (the U.S. federal law governing private pension plans) and would face regulatory violations if that actuarial support were absent.
-Lloyd's specialty insurance market participants depend on broking expertise for cyber and political risk placements that require specialized underwriting knowledge.
+Multinational corporations whose cross-border employee benefit programs would break apart into disconnected, jurisdiction-by-jurisdiction arrangements if this firm stopped operating.
+Pension fund trustees who depend on the firm's actuarial models to stay compliant with ERISA and equivalent rules — without adequate actuarial support, those trustees would face regulatory violations.
+Lloyd's specialty insurance market participants who rely on the firm's broking knowledge to place cyber and political risk coverage that requires specialized underwriting expertise.

 How does this company scale?